POPADS

 They are used in traditional dishes as vegetables and can also be processed into powder for cosmetics and supplements.

-Certainly, manioc leaves have health benefits and can be further researched to be able to exploit its nutritional and cosmetic benefits.
+Certainly, manioc leaves have health benefits and can be further researched to be able to exploit their nutritional and cosmetic benefits.

 3. Cassava pulp